Some foods and drinks may increase the risk of arthritis or make symptoms worse, for instance, highly processed foods and sweetened drinks.

-You should limit your sugar intake no matter what, but especially if you have arthritis.
-Added sugars are found in candy, soda, ice cream, and numerous other foods, including less obvious items like barbecue sauce.
+Everyone can benefit from limiting their sugar intake, and especially if they have arthritis.
+Added sugars are found in candy, soda, ice cream, and numerous other foods, including barbecue sauce, salad dressings, and ketchup.

-Although these findings are promising, more research is needed to confirm whether a gluten-free diet alone benefits people with arthritis.
+However, more research is needed to confirm whether a gluten-free diet will benefit people with arthritis.

-Ultra-processed items like fast food, breakfast cereal, and baked goods are typically high in refined grains, added sugar, preservatives, and other potentially inflammatory ingredients, all of which may worsen arthritis symptoms.
+Ultra-processed items — such as fast food, breakfast cereal, and baked goods — tend to be high in refined grains, added sugar, preservatives, fructose, and other potentially inflammatory ingredients, all of which may worsen arthritis symptoms.

 As such, processed foods may worsen your overall health and increase your risk of other diseases.

 6. Certain vegetable oils

 These fats are necessary for health, but an imbalance may increase the risk of inflammation.

 Ensuring a balance between these types of oils may improve arthritis symptoms.

 Tip: Use olive oil as an example of an oil that is low in omega-6 FA, while increasing fatty fish intake to help optimize omega-6 to omega-3 ratio.